Beating bowel cancer together

 What difference will this project make?

-Having a better understanding of the changes that lead to increased risk of bowel cancer, means people with a family history or other risk factors like polyps, can be screened more effectively.
-This means that more bowel cancers could be prevented or diagnosed earlier, potentially saving lives.
+Having a better understanding of the changes that lead to a greater risk of bowel cancer means people with a family history or other risk factors can be screened more effectively.
+This means that more bowel cancers could be prevented or diagnosed earlier when the disease is easier to treat, potentially saving lives.
+Learning more about the biology of early onset bowel cancer could also help to develop better treatments for this group of patients.

 Thanks supporter